ClintLiddick/presentations/zmq/notes.md

 <!-- TODO function signature fn: req -> rep -->

 Both our send and receive block here, though there is also a polling mechanism if you want to manage a collection of sockets or query message status.
+Most real world applications won't use reply directly, but a router socket we'll describe below.

 The next socket types are publish and subscribe.
 <!-- TODO: slide? code example? -->